kelu124/echomods/include/JOH/article.md

 ## Paper author contributions

-Task (e.g. design, assembly, use cases contribution, documentation, paper writing), contribution, author name.
+_Task (e.g. design, assembly, use cases contribution, documentation, paper writing), contribution, author name._

 ## Acknowledgements

-Please add any relevant acknowledgements to anyone else who supported the project in which the hardware was created, but did not work directly on the hardware itself.

-Please list anyone who helped to create the hardware and software (who may also not be an author of this paper), including their roles and affiliations.
+_Please add any relevant acknowledgements to anyone else who supported the project in which the hardware was created, but did not work directly on the hardware itself.
+Please list anyone who helped to create the hardware and software (who may also not be an author of this paper), including their roles and affiliations._

 A huge thanks to the friends in the community for their sharing their ideas and giving their support.
 Thanks as well to Prof Charles and Zach to have given a try at testing the first iteration, the Hackaday community forgiving me the chance to go to the 2016 finals, the echOpen community (Farad, Benoit, Vincent, Jerome, Virginie, Emilie and the others) to have kept me motivated!

 ## Funding statement

-If the hardware resulted from funded research please give the funder and grant number.This project has been funded by personal funds, and supported by two prizes from the hackaday 2016 contest.
+_If the hardware resulted from funded research please give the funder and grant number._

+This project has been funded by personal funds, and supported by two prizes from the hackaday 2016 contest.

 ## Competing interests

-&quot;The authors declare that they have no competing interests.&quot;Though LJ is a founder of the echOpen&#39;s project, this work has been pursued individually,the echOpen association has no involvementwith this work.
+&quot;The authors declare that they have no competing interests.&quot; Though LJ is a founder of the echOpen&#39;s project, this work has been pursued individually,the echOpen association has no involvementwith this work.
 LJ is discussing the crowdfunding of these modules&#39; kits with a partner.

 ## References

-Please enter references in the Vancouver style and include a DOI where available, citing them in the text with a number in square brackets, e.g.
+_Please enter references in the Vancouver style and include a DOI where available, citing them in the text with a number in square brackets, e.g._

-[1] Piwowar, H A 2011 Who Shares?
+_[1] Piwowar, H A 2011 Who Shares?
 Who Doesn&#39;t?
 Factors Associated with Openly Archiving Raw Research Data.
 PLoS ONE 6(7): e18657.
-DOI: http://dx.doi.org/10.1371/journal.pone.0018657.
+DOI: http://dx.doi.org/10.1371/journal.pone.0018657._

 ### Copyright notice

 Authors who publish with this journal agree to the following terms:

-Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a [Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/) that allows others to share the work with an acknowledgement of the work&#39;s authorship and initial publication in this journal.
+* Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a [Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/) that allows others to share the work with an acknowledgement of the work&#39;s authorship and initial publication in this journal.

-Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal&#39;s published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.
+* Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal&#39;s published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.

 By submitting this paper you agree to the terms of this Copyright Notice, which will apply to this submission if and when it is published by this journal.